I don’t want to lose sight of

 you were a southern, female, blackness

-that got real proper when strangers called
+proper when strangers called

 I hear you in new ringtones that ring like